 Ways to scale a HoReCa business in the online environment

-The lockdown dealt a serious blow to HoReCa.
+The lockdown dealt a serious blow to HoReCa market.
 Consumption in restaurants has plummeted, and distributors have begun refocusing on online retail.
 To stay afloat, urgent diversification is needed, meaning changed approaches to packaging, logistics, and output volumes.
-Below are five scaling rules that will help HoReCa successfully integrate into marketplaces, dark food stores, and food delivery services.
+Below are five scaling rules that will help HoReCa sector successfully integrate into marketplaces, dark food stores, and food delivery services.

 - Rely on distributors.
 If you work with distributors, go to marketplaces through them.
 This will save time and speed up the appearance of your products in retail.